ashish-lgtm/rule_engine/README.md

 | `/create_rule` | POST | Create a new rule |
 | `/evaluate_rule` | POST | Evaluate a rule against user data |
 | `/modify_rule` | POST | Modify an existing rule |

-## Usage

-### API Interaction
-You can interact with the API using:
-- REST clients like Postman
-- The provided web interface in `index.html`

-### Frontend Usage
-1. Open `index.html` in your web browser
-2. Use the provided forms to:
-   - Create new rules
-   - Evaluate rules against data
-   - Modify existing rules